In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

 (WordPress Security Issues.
 Screenshot source: WebDesign.org)

-Like many software applications, WordPress is updated regularly to deal with new security threats that could arise.
-Improving security is always a concern, and to that end, you should always keep your WordPress software, plugins, and themes up-to-date.
+Like many modern software applications, WordPress is updated regularly to deal with new security vulnerabilities that can arise.
+Improving security is always a concern, and to that end, you should always keep up to date with the latest version of WordPress software, themes, plugins, etc..

-The amount of misinformation online about WordPress security has even led Matt Mullenweg, the co-founder of WordPress, to chime into the online discussion.
+The amount of misinformation online about how secure WordPress is has even led Matt Mullenweg, the co-founder of WordPress, to chime into the online debate.

-In an article entitled “A Bank Website on WordPress” posted on April 15, 2015, Matt wrote the following about WordPress …
+In a post entitled “A Bank Website on WordPress” published on April 15, 2015, Matt wrote the following about WordPress security …

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.